lostb1t/replex/README.md

 ## Reverse proxy

-If you have a reverse proxy running and only want to route the necessary paths, you can do so. (and all subpaths unless otherwise stated).
+If you have a reverse proxy running and dont want to proxy streaming through plex then you can route the following paths and it subpaths directly to plex.

-- /hubs (excluding /hubs/search)
+- /video/:/transcode/universal/session
-- /replex
+- /library/parts/
-- /video/:/transcode/universal/decision (if force maximum quality is enabled)

-Paths are subject to change. for an uptodate list see [routing](src/routes.rs)

 ## Redirect streams